ikramnaser/Data-Science/README.md

 # Data Science & Machine Learning Portfolio

-> A curated portfolio showcasing my applied projects in NLP, Deep Learning, and Data Science.
+> This is my curated Portfolio showcasing all the Data Science and Machine Learning projects I have done for academic, self-learning and hobby purposes

 ---